dotansimha/graphql-code-generator/website/docs/custom-codegen/contributing.md

 To add a new example to the live demo, start by making sure that your plugin package is available for the website:

 1. Edit `website/package.json` and add your plugin package under `dependencies`.
-2. Edit `website/src/components/live-demo/plugins.ts` and add a mapping for the name of your plugin, and it's package.
-This is required in order to have lazy loading and dynamic imports in our website.

-Now, add your example under `website/src/components/live-demo/examples.ts` - you can add a custom schema, documents and configuration.
+1. Add your example under `website/src/components/live-demo/examples.ts` - you can add a custom schema, documents and configuration.